LJimenezGracia/FIXnCUT_benchmarking/README.md

 # FIXnCUT_benchmarking

-This is the GitHub repository for the **FixNCut: Digesting fixed tissues for single-cell genomics** manuscript.
+This is the GitHub repository for the **FixNCut: Single-cell genomics through reversible tissue fixation and dissociation** manuscript.

 *This manuscript is currently under review process.*

 ## Abstract

-The expansion of single-cell applications in the era of personalized medicine and the increasing complexity and decentralization of current studies require disconnecting the time and site of sampling from downstream processing steps.
-In addition, cellular transcriptomic profiles are dynamic and can change under external stressors, altering the natural state of the cells.
-In light of this, early sample preservation improves robustness and reproducibility by avoiding artifacts introduced during sample handling.

-Here, we present FixNCut, an approach for reversibly fixing tissue followed by dissociation to overcome current limitations in the generation of single-cell data.
-We have applied FixNCut prior to single-cell RNA sequencing for mouse lung and colon tissue, sample types with inherent sampling challenges.
-Further, we processed human colon biopsies from pathological context to provide evidence of the clinical utility of this methodology.
-We showed that reversible fixation followed by dissociation enables the removal of time and location constraints, while preserving the RNA integrity, library complexity and cellular composition as well as diminishing stress-related artifacts associated with sample processing.
-Moreover, fixed cells can be stained with antibodies and lipid modified oligos (LMOs), as proved by cytofluorimetric analysis, thus allowing fluorescence-activated cell sorting (FACS) or hashing prior to single-cell analysis.
-In principle, FixNCut is compatible with most standard single-cell technologies, making it a versatile protocol to enable robust and flexible study designs.
+The use of single-cell technologies for clinical applications requires disconnecting sampling from downstream processing steps.
+Early sample preservation can further increase robustness and reproducibility by avoiding artifacts introduced during specimen handling.
+We present FixNCut, a methodology for the reversible fixation of tissue followed by dissociation that overcomes current limitations.
+We applied FixNCut to human and mouse tissues to demonstrate the preservation of RNA integrity, sequencing library complexity, and cellular composition, while diminishing stress-related artifacts.
+Besides single-cell RNA sequencing, FixNCut is compatible with multiple single-cell and spatial technologies, making it a versatile tool for robust and flexible study designs.

 ## Code implementation